Taliban agrees to unprecedented Eid ceasefire with Afghan forces - Journal du Cameroun

 “We don’t know what will happen in the next few days or afterwards,” he added.

-It would last “from the 27th of Ramadan until the fifth day of Eid-al-Fitr”, Ghani tweeted from an official account, indicating it could run from June 12-19.
+It would last “from the 27th of Ramadan until the fifth day of Eid-al-Fitr”, Ghani tweeted, indicating it could run from June 12-19.

+The move was greeted with optimism from NATO, with General Curtis Scaparrotti, NATO’s supreme commander in Europe, giving an upbeat assessment this week of the struggle against the Taliban.

+“I have dealt with this for quite a number of years and personally, I sense a different set of conditions today, and perhaps more potential,” he said in Brussels ahead of the Taliban ceasefire announcement.

 An hour after the fatwa was issued, a suicide bomber detonated outside the gathering, killing seven people.